BigCommerce Review — Key Pros and Cons of a Leading Store Builder

 BigCommerce POS functionality lets you sell in a ‘brick and mortar store’ using hardware from leading point of sale providers like Square.

-Unlike some rival products however (notably Shopify), BigCommerce doesn’t provide POS as a built-in feature — to sell at point of sale, you’ll have to make use of integrations with third-party POS providers.
+Unlike some rival products however (notably Shopify), BigCommerce doesn’t provide POS as a built-in feature; so, to sell at point of sale, you’ll have to make use of integrations with third-party POS providers.
 These include Square, Clover, Hike, PayPal Zettle, Heartland Retail, ConnectPOS and Vend.

 You’ll need to research each of the available providers carefully to ensure you find the right one for your needs.